 The Wayne State University School of Medicine evaluates candidates through a holistic admission process.
 In addition to fulfilment of all admission requirements, your entire record, including grade-point average, Medical College Admission Test scores, recommendations and secondary application will be considered.
 The Admission Committee uses this process to evaluate your personality, maturity, character and suitability for a career in medicine.

-To be eligible for admission to the Wayne State University School of Medicine, you must be a U.S. citizen, a U.S. permanent resident or a Canadian citizen.
-You must also have completed a bachelor's degree.
+To be eligible to apply for admission to the Wayne State University School of Medicine, you must have completed a bachelor's degree including all Medical School pre-requisites and you must be:

 Specific coursework is required for admission.
 In unusual instances and at the discretion of the Admission Committee, you may be granted a waiver for certain course requirements, provided you have an exceptional academic record.
 Waivers must be requested in writing at the time of your application.